meastanmay/Bank-Credit-Card-Churn-Analysis/README.md

   Interestingly, because it uses a non-linear log transformation of the linear regression, logistic regression can handle non-linear correlations between the dependent and independent variables.
 A Logistic function or a logistic curve is a common s-shaped curve (sigmoid curve)

+  #### Decision Tree
+  Decision trees classify data by utilizing a tree structure that is built by segmenting the dataset into several subsets.
+  The outcome is a tree containing leaf nodes and decision nodes.
+It has a tree-based structure to show the predictions that result from a series of feature-based splits which starts with a root node and ends with a decision made by leaves.
+  Some terms used in the Decision tree:
+    • Root Node: It is the starting point of the decision tree.
+The population starts to get split from this particular node based on the features.
+    • Decision Node: The nodes we get after splitting the root node.
+    • Leaf Nodes: The last node in the decision tree after which no further splitting of the node is possible.
+    • Sub-tree: A part of the decision tree.
+    • Pruning: Process of cutting down some nodes to stop overfitting.
+  The Decision Tree Algorithm also tries to deal with the uncertainty in the dataset using ENTROPY.
+A Pure sub-split is the split in which the entropy of the subset becomes zero indicating that features are perfectly separated.

+  <b>Formula of Entropy:</b>

+  −p+ve.log(p+ve) − p−ve.log(pve)

+  Entropy reveals a node’s impurity, but information gain, which chooses the feature for the root node, can be used to assess how an impurity changed after splitting.
+  Information Gain = E(Parent) - E(Parent|Decisive feature)
+  E(Parent)−→The entropy of the Parent Node.
+  E(Parent|Decisive Feature)−→The weighted average of Entropies of each decisive node split out of a particular feature.
+  The feature which has the largest information gain after the split is picked for root node In real-world data sets, there are a lot more features and it takes a lot of time to process the Decision tree algorithm as the tree gets more and more complicated.
+One of the drawbacks of the Decision tree algorithm is, this algorithm won’t stop until the entropy reaches 0 and tries to fit to each and every data point, even the noise in the data set.
+  Thus, it leads to overfitting of the model on the training data set.

 ### Conclusion
 From the above results we could conclude that: